Quasi-countable inverse semigroups as metric spaces, and the uniform Roe algebras of locally finite inverse semigroups: Uniqueness of the Uniform Roe Algebra of an inverse semigroup

-In view of Theorems~\ref{thm:metric} and~\ref{thm:roealg:unique}, we shall henceforth use $C_u^*(S)$ to denote $C_u^*(S, d)$, where $d$ is a proper and right subinvariant metric on $S$.
-In addition, we shall call $C_u^*(S)$ the \textit{uniform Roe algebra} of $S$, as it (essentially) does not depend on the choice of such a metric.
+In view of Theorems~\ref{thm:metric} and~\ref{thm:roealg:unique}, we shall henceforth fix a proper and right subinvariant metric $d$ on $S$, and call $C_u^*(S, d)$ the \textit{uniform Roe algebra} of $S$, as it (essentially) does not depend on the choice of such a metric.